robingram/commercejs-list-products-react/README.md

 }
 ```

-And we changed the `render` function to loop over the products list and create a product row for each item, passing the product data into the row using its props.
+And we changed `render` to use the `map` function to transform the list of products from state into a corresponding list of `ProductRow` components.
+The argument we provide to `map` is a function that receives a single product as an argument and returns an instance of the row component, passing in the product data as its props.
 Note that we're also setting a `key` prop on the row.
 This is because React requires components in a list to each have a unique key.

 At first this will display no rows because the product list in state is empty.